ehabdev/DEVOPSCourse1/READMEPart1.md

 Web interface (module name: web_app.py):
 1. The web interface will return the user name of a given user id stored inside users table
-2. It will user main method called : get_user_name(user_id)- it will first connect to the DB and then run select statement to check if the user id is exist – in no exist it will return the error message : return "<H1 id='error'>" no such user: + user_id + "</H1>"
+2. It will user main method called : get_user_name(user_id)- it will first connect to the DB and then run select statement to check if the user id is exist – in no exist it will return the error message : return  no such user: + user_id

 Testing  :